Eugenio J. Marcano F. (English)

 Eugenio de Jesús Marcano F. at the Herbarium USD (“The Cave”) (Year 2001

-For his extraordinary scientific and educational work, on February 8, 1975, the Autonomous University of Santo Domingo (UASD) awarded him the title of Doctor Honoris Causa in Biology.
+For his extraordinary scientific and educational work, on February 8, 1978, the Autonomous University of Santo Domingo (UASD) awarded him the title of Doctor Honoris Causa in Biology.
 Other educational institutions also granted him honorary titles years later (see “Honors Received” section).

 He was one of the founding members and Member of the Academy of Sciences of the Dominican Republic (1974) and also founding member of the Societies of Botany, Entomology, and Orchids in the Dominican Republic.
 He was also the first scientific advisor to the recently inaugurated Dr. Rafael Ma.
 Moscoso National Botanical Garden in 1976.

-In 1978 he took charge of the National Museum of Natural History with the position of Director, a position in which he remained until 1982 (since 2012 this institution has been named after him).
+In 1978 he took charge of the National Museum of Natural History with the position of Director, the first scientific director of that institution, a position in which he remained until 1982 (since 2012 this institution has been named after him).
 During this period, an activity that had already begun before and which continued after leaving the Museum was strengthened: scientific excursions or, as they called it, “Science Excursions”, with Father Julio Cicero and the journalist Félix Servio Ducoudray.
 They were frequently accompanied by Agronomist Abraham Abud Antún (“Bambán”), Marcano’s student in the full sense of the word, and other national and international researchers.
 These excursions were carried out every weekend to different parts of the country and were reported in the Saturday supplements of the newspaper El Caribe between 1978-1989.
 A compilation of all these stories, with the name of “Dominican Nature” (Naturaleza Dominicana) was published by the León Jimenes group in 2006.

 In 1983, the Academy of Sciences of the Dominican Republic awarded him the Annual Science Prize in recognition of his scientific work in the country over the years.